|

 He’s got a chance to make it though once we get him warm and fed.

-This «T» Triangle takes it’s toll That we’re here to tell.
+This «T» Triangle takes it’s toll That we’re here

 Sometimes it seems like paradise sometimes it’s Leppy hell.